tolomaus/brpm_content_framework/README.md

 brpm_install brpm_module_brpm
 ```

-If the BRPM instance has no access to the internet you can also download the modules (which are basically ruby gems) to your workstation and upload them from there onto the BRPM instance.
+If the BRPM instance has no direct access to the internet you can also download the modules (which are basically ruby gems) to your workstation and upload them from there onto the BRPM instance.

 In that case the installation can be done as following:
 ```shell